Every city in Fab City makes one promise. The Index shows who's keeping it.

 You run a partner lab or lead a city's data.
 You connect the sources that fill the Index.

-Barcelona is our first real attempt at live data: its economic complexity, its fab-lab reach, the Smart Citizen sensor network, the city's open data portal.
-Boston, Santiago and Bali run in the same tool here, but their numbers are placeholders for now, and clearly labelled as such.
+Barcelona is our first real attempt at live data.
+Boston, Santiago and Bali run in the same tool with placeholder numbers, clearly labelled.
 The structure is real.
 The data is still being filled in.